ryanwelcher/modern-wordpress-development-snippets/README.md

 # Gutenberg Snippets

 VSCode snippets for [Gutenberg](https://wordpress.org/gutenberg/) development.
+This is by no means an exhaustive list.
+It's mostly the items I use during my [live streams](https://www.twitch.tv/ryanwelchercodes) and random projects

+## Props

 This project was heavily inspired by the [wordpress-components-snippets](https://github.com/ItsJonQ/wordpress-components-snippets) extension and steals the same approach to managing and building the snippets.
 Thanks to [Q](https://github.com/ItsJonQ/) for the groundwork!

 ## Installation